uBizzy/koseven/system/guide/ko7/tutorials/hello-world.md

 ## That was good, but we can do better

-What we did in the previous section was a good example of how easy it to create an *extremely* basic KO7 app.
+What we did in the previous section was a good example of how easy it to create an *extremely* basic Koseven app.
 (In fact it's so basic, that you should never make it again!)

 If you've ever heard anything about MVC you'll probably have realised that echoing content out in a controller is strictly against the principles of MVC.